Skip to content

 The cd command can be used to change the working directory.
 Using the command, you can move from one directory to another.

-In the below example, we are initially in the root directory. we have then used the cd command to change the directory.
+In the below example, we are initially in the root directory.
+We have then used the cd command to change the directory.

 ls (list files and directories)**